Mamata Shankar

 Mamata Shankar (born 7 January 1955) is an Indian actress and dancer.
 She is known for her work in Bengali cinema.
 She has acted in films by directors including Satyajit Ray, Mrinal Sen, Rituparno Ghosh, Buddhadeb Dasgupta and Gautam Ghosh.
 In addition to being an actress, she is a dancer and choreographer.
 She was the niece of musician Pandit Ravi Shankar.
 Her brother, Ananda Shankar, was an Indo-Western fusion musician.

+In January 2025, Mamata Shankar was honored with the Padma Shri, India's fourth-highest civilian award, by the Government of India.

+She has received a National Film Award and four Filmfare Awards Bangla.

 Early life and education

 Mamata Shankar was born on 7 January 1955 to the dancers Uday Shankar and Amala Shankar.

 She received her training in dance and choreography at the Uday Shankar India Culture Centre, Calcutta under Amala Shankar.

 Career

 Shankar made her film debut with Mrigayaa in 1976, directed by Mrinal Sen. The film won the National Film Award for Best Feature Film for the year.

 Shankar is married, and runs the Udayan - Mamta Shankar Dance Company, which was founded in 1986, and which travels extensively throughout the world, with the 'Mamata Shankar Ballet Troupe'.
 The troupe was founded in 1978, and performed its first production, based on a Rabindranath Tagore work, Chandalika, in 1979.
 It was followed by Horikhela, Aajker Ekalabya, Milap, Shikaar, Mother Earth, Amritasyaputra and Sabari.